ngy-phnhi/ML-EDA-regression-pca/README.md

 ## 🔍 Project Workflow

 ### 1. **Data Preprocessing**
-- Handle missing values and outliers
+- Performed data cleaning, handled missing values and outliers
-- Feature transformation and engineering
+- Applied feature transformation and engineered new variables
-- Encode categorical variables (if any)
+- Encoded categorical variables (if any)
+**✅ Results achieved:**
+  - Clean dataset with no anomalies or missing values
+  - Data ready for modeling with meaningful engineered features

 ### 2. **Exploratory Data Analysis (EDA)**
-- Univariate and bivariate analysis
+- Analyzed feature distributions and correlations
-- Correlation heatmaps
+- Visualized relationships between features and the target variable
+- Applied PCA to explore global data patterns
+**✅ Results achieved:**
+  - Identified strong predictors such as `MedInc`, `Distance_to_Center`
+  - Found that the data has non-linear characteristics
-- PCA for dimensionality reduction
+  - PCA indicated complex structure → insight for model selection

 ### 3. **Modeling**
-- Linear Regression + Assumption checks
-- Regularization: Ridge & Lasso
+- Built Linear Regression, Ridge, and Lasso models
+- Checked regression assumptions and multicollinearity
-- Machine Learning models: Random Forest, XGBoost
+- Applied non-linear models: Random Forest and XGBoost
-- Hyperparameter tuning with Bayesian Optimization
+- Tuned hyperparameters using Bayesian Optimization
+**✅ Results achieved:**
+  - Linear models had stable performance but limited explanatory power (R² ~0.59)
+  - Ridge and Lasso didn’t significantly improve performance
+  - XGBoost performed best with R² ≈ 0.7497

 ### 4. **Model Evaluation**
-- Metrics used: R², MAE, RMSE
+- Used R², MAE, RMSE as evaluation metrics
-- K-Fold Cross Validation
+- Applied 5-fold cross-validation for robust evaluation
-- Feature importance extraction
+- Analyzed feature importance for interpretability
+**✅ Results achieved:**
+  - XGBoost and Random Forest clearly outperformed linear models
+  - `MedInc` identified as the most influential feature
+  - Gained insights into which features impact house prices most

 ### 5. **Insights & Interpretation**
-- MedInc, location-based variables showed highest impact
-- Linear models underperformed due to non-linear patterns
-- XGBoost yielded best performance (R² ≈ 0.75)
+- Interpreted key variables and their influence on price
+- Compared model generalization capabilities
+- Reflected on modeling challenges and improvements
+**✅ Results achieved:**
+  - Delivered practical insight into housing price drivers
+  - Demonstrated advantages of using non-linear models
+  - Built foundation for future deployment or real estate analysis

 ## 📈 Key Results